-Aspects of human development are addressed naturally or incidentally as issues arise throughout the school but formally in Year 5 and Year 6 through the 'Lucinda & Godfrey' scheme.
-The school nurse comes in to talk with Y5 and Y6 children and this is placed in context of all the changes that occur during puberty.
+As part of PSHE we teach aspects of human development.
+These are addressed naturally or incidentally as issues arise throughout the school but formally in Year 5 and Year 6.
 Parents are informed of this in advance.
 We place full emphasis on moral considerations and emphasise the value of family life and loving relationships.

 Assessment & Record Keeping Assessment procedures are implemented throughout your child's school life, starting with a Foundation Stage profile developed through Nursery and Reception Class.
 Records are kept on the progress made by pupils, reports are sent home annually and consultation evenings are held each term to discuss your child's progress.
 Teachers are always willing to discuss progress either informally, or by making an appointment.
 Statutory assessments at the end of Year 2 and Year 6 will be fully reported to parents.
-The way we assess children in school changed from September 2015.